ArthurZC23/T3/README.md

 ## Report

-For additional information about the projec, read the [report](https://github.com/ArthurZC23/T3/blob/master/Report.pdf) file.
+For additional information about the project, read the [report file](https://github.com/ArthurZC23/T3/blob/master/Report.pdf).

 ## How to use the webapp